Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

 \subsection{From Model Transparency and Explainability to Institutional and Procedural Oversight}

-When technical, economic, and geopolitical factors transform opacity from a contingent design feature into a legitimized norm, it becomes an asset to be managed rather than a deficit to be corrected.
-Regulatory strategies premised on universal explainability face systemic resistance, as speed and capability remain existential imperatives.
-Opacity should therefore be understood as an institutionalized feature of AI ecosystems, deeply embedded in capitalist and geopolitical logics.
-Governance challenges lie not in eliminating opacity, but in designing oversight mechanisms capable of functioning under conditions where opacity is both structurally incentivized and politically valorized.

-In this context, institutional and procedural transparency becomes crucial.
-While model-level transparency is often technically unattainable, legitimacy can be secured through formal arrangements that document, scrutinize, and make AI-related decisions contestable.
-This includes recording design choices, clarifying responsibilities, and establishing mechanisms for oversight, appeal, and redress.
-When technical opacity limits interpretability, accountability derives less from understanding internal model logics and more from the integrity, auditability, and procedural rigor of governance frameworks.
+When technical, economic, and geopolitical pressures transform opacity from a contingent design feature into a legitimized norm, it becomes an asset to be managed rather than a deficit to be eliminated.
+Regulatory strategies premised on universal explainability therefore encounter systemic resistance, as speed, scale, and capability remain existential imperatives.
+The central governance challenge is not the eradication of opacity, but the design of oversight mechanisms that function under conditions in which opacity is structurally incentivized and politically valorized.
+In this context, institutional and procedural transparency becomes decisive.
+Where model-level transparency is technically unattainable, legitimacy is secured through formal arrangements that render decisions auditable and contestable—by documenting design choices, clarifying responsibility, and establishing mechanisms for oversight, appeal, and redress.
+Under such conditions, accountability derives less from understanding internal model logic than from the integrity, rigor, and auditability of governance processes.